spencermeyer/A-Little-WebScraping/README.md

 Don't use nodemon server.js   because the json file changes in the middle of the routine and it thinks it is a file change and re-starts.

+For development purposes, I don''t actually scrape the websites, I have a local copy, and serve the files with: python -m SimpleHTTPServer 8000

 To Do:
   1) get the node ignore file working so that I can use nodemon.
   2) Add lots more styling !